raj-adi00/File-Sharing/README.md

 ## 🧪 Reliability Validation

-* Tested with 10 MB, 500 MB, and multi-GB files
+* Tested with 10 MB and 500 MB files
 * Forced process termination mid-transfer
 * Network disconnect and reconnect
 * Resume and integrity verification